FilipMalczak/vent/README.md

 - [x] full HTTP API with client
 - [x] TCK (Total Constraints Kit; basically, test suite for API, appliable to any client)
 - [ ] proper cleanup of TODOs, code smells, maybe some additional tests (WIP)

-> TODO: I think that TemporalService + implementations deserve their own modules; I need to think that through later.
+- [ ] extract temporal service to dedicated module

 ## Further features

+### Next version

+- write a proper tutorial, its high time for that
+- rename "embedded" to "mongo"
+- strategy-based approach to optimization, scheduled with a plugin
+- better configurability (better pointing to underlying Mongo instance, working page optimization)
+- btw, Vent plugins (like optimization scheduler, but I guess transactions can be enabled this way too)
+- proper abstraction for transactionality (optimistic, version-based locking can be done by "freezing time" and is basically ready to implement against an interface, but real locking may be tricky)
+- NTP-based temporal service
+- some better logging for mongo/embedded impl
+    - customizable for impl internals
+    - wrapper for DB for public API
+- asynchronous trait
+- "trait chains"; e.g. if we have adapters for blocking -> async and async -> reactive, then we should be able to turn blocking -> reactive

+### Backlog

 > In random order, basically ideas what to do next.
+May be taken into next version on the spot, depends on what I fancy.
-Unless someone wants to help this is easier than github.
+> Unless someone wants to help this is easier than github.

-- rename "embedded" to "mongo", provide additional impl over GIT
+- provide additional impl over GIT
 - split read/write APIs (but provide utilities to merge them)
-- transactionality
 - query-based updates (PUT VALUE address.city = "Another one" WHERE or(facts.hasMoved, facts.wasRelocated))
 - RPC/RMI
 - fetching some time period (instead of object state at timestamp)
 - factory for Spring Data-like repositories based on Vent
-- better configurability (better pointing to underlying Mongo instance, working properties for compacting)
 - API extensions (mainly in default interface methods)
 - more event types
-- proper abstraction for transactionality (optimistic, version-based locking can be done by "freezing time" and is basically ready to implement against an interface, but real locking may be tricky)
-- strategy-based approach to optimization, scheduled with a plugin
-- btw, Vent plugins (like optimization scheduler, but I guess transactions can be enabled this way too)
 - message-based (lets start with WebSockets) remote client
 - event metadata and ID (e.g. event may represent transaction leg between two banking accounts; we want to join it with some transaction object)
 - "ensure path" ([a: [[x: 1]]] -> "a[1].x = 3" should add to list new object with single member x=3)
 - GET schema
 - views (GET with sublist of members/member tree)
-- NTP-based temporal service